vuestorefront/storefront-ui/apps/docs/components/components/rating.md

 </Showcase>

+## Accessibility notes

+For better out-of-the-box accessibility, `SfRating` adds `role="img"` and an `aria-label` property with value `Rating: [Avg value] out of [Max value] stars` where the values are replaced with the actual values.
+This can be overridden by passing an `aria-label` property to the component.

 ## Playground

 <Generate style="height:400px" />
 :::

 ::: slot api

+## Props

 | Prop name     | Type                | Default value | Possible values            |
 | ------------- | ------------------- | ------------- | -------------------------- |
 | `size`          | `SfRatingSize`    | `'base'`        | `'xs'`,`'sm'`,`'base'`,`'lg'`,`'xl'` |